LabShuHangGU/PerLDiff/README.md

             --save_every_iters=6000 \
 ```

-### Pretrained Models
+### Evaluation and Visualize

-We provide the checkpoint of PerLDiff on [Hugging Face](https://huggingface.co/longyer/PerLDiff).
-Finally, you should have these checkpoints:
+Before testing, download provided PerLDiff checkpoint on [Hugging Face](https://huggingface.co/longyer/PerLDiff).
+You should have these checkpoints:

 ```bash
 PerLDiff/